LarrySimiyu/Sprint-Challenge--Advanced-CSS/README.md

  xReview the provided home mobile design file.
 Match your mobile styling the best you can using the design file.

- Push your changes and create a pull request if you haven't already.
+x Push your changes and create a pull request if you haven't already.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.